 Roll with it.
 Anything can happen when you’re on live TV.
 Breaking news or other segments may run long and that could mean your segment is cut short.
 Right before your segment ask the producer how long you have.
 This will give you a chance to prioritize what you want to say and when they start wrapping up the segment have a concluding message ready.

 And when all goes well and you have a successful segment, be ready for an increase in business.

-Alison Deyette is a TV host, brand spokesperson and media training/on-camera coach.
-She has helped brands, executives, on-air personalities, aspiring hosts, experts and a long list of Fortune 500 companies develop and express their messaging and editorial content for television, web series, social media, corporate video and print publications.
-As your media trainer and on-camera coach, she’ll help to transform you into a powerful, confident and focused speaker or personality, ready to share your message with the world!
+Alison Deyette is a TV host, brand spokesperson, and media training/on-camera coach.
+She has helped CEOs, executives, on-air personalities, athletes, experts and a long list of Fortune 500 companies develop and express their messaging and content for television, web series, social media, corporate video, speeches, and presentations.
+As your media trainer and on-camera coach, she’ll help to transform you into a powerful, confident, and focused speaker or personality.
 She is the regular lifestyle expert for The Kelly Clarkson Show, KTLA Los Angeles, Inside Edition, Access Hollywood, Today and regularly works with brands on HSN, QVC and other networks.